-These influential new Robo Advisors employ AI and machine learning to evaluate assets.
+These influential new and best robo advisors employ AI and machine learning to evaluate assets.
 As it turns out, some of these robot advisors will do much more than provide financial advice!

 Investment selection and retirement planning are now activities that Robo-advisors can perform.
 First, most of this software asks users to sign up and complete a brief survey about their present financial position and their future aspirations.
 As a result of this, the software analyses the user’s present financial situation.

 A few applications may propose financial actions to increase a user’s wealth and automatically invest or rebalance the user’s allocations.
 As a result, specific applications can track the user’s expenditure based on bank or credit account activities and recommend budgets.

 These applications make wealth management so convenient that Deloitte estimates that the assets these digital tools will handle in the US alone may reach $5 trillion to $7 trillion by 2025.

 Will Artificial Intelligence (AI) Advisors Replace Robo Advisors?